Trends Shaping the Future of Multi-Modal Content: What to Watch For

 Trend 3 — Immersive and Spatial Formats (AR/VR/3D)

-Immersive formats are moving from novelty to practical business channels: augmented reality and 3D viewers let customers try and customize products before buying, while VR and mixed reality create controlled environments for training, storytelling, and experiential marketing.
+Immersive formats are changing from novelty to useful business tools.
+Augmented reality and 3D viewers allow customers to try and customize products before purchasing.
+VR and mixed reality provide environments for training, storytelling, and experiential marketing.
 These formats change the content relationship from passive consumption to active interaction — content becomes a product utility as much as messaging.

 Business use cases and how they map to outcomes